collegiumv/cv_doc_new/docs/cvos/office.md

 By default all programs in WPS Office show a screen with a selection of templates.
 If you prefer to instead open a new blank document follow these steps:

 Open the WPS Menu and select options:

 ![WPS Options Menu](/img/cvos-office-wps_menu.png)

 Select 'General and Save' then change the 'Start With:' option to 'New Document':

 ![WPS General and Save](/img/cvos-office-wps_options_launch.png)

 ## LibreOffice

-LibreOffice is a standard Linux destkop office suite with programs for managing text, spreadsheets, slideshows, database connections and more.
+LibreOffice is a standard Linux desktop office suite with programs for managing text, spreadsheets, slideshows, database connections and more.
 LibreOffice has known formatting issues when saving into MS Office formats and is not recommended for managing documents with forms embedded such as various application forms.
 LibreOffice is offered as-is.

-### Appearence
+### Appearance

-LibreOffice has the following appearence:
+LibreOffice has the following appearance:

 ![LibreOffice Writer](/img/cvos-office-libreoffice_writer.png)